I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kscopyobjectbagitems.md

 <p>Returns STATUS_SUCCESS if the copy is successful.
 Otherwise, it returns an error code.
 Most often, this is STATUS_INSUFFICIENT_RESOURCES indicating insufficient system resources to complete the copy operation.
 If STATUS_INSUFFICIENT_RESOURCES is returned, it is quite possible that some, but not all, of the items have been copied from <i>ObjectBagSource</i> to <i>ObjectBagDestination</i>.</p>

 ## -remarks
 <p>Note that mutexes for both bags should be held.
 If the object bag in question is associated with a filter or a pin, acquire the filter control mutex.
 If the object bag belongs to a filter factory or the device, acquire the device mutex.
-For more information, see <a href="NULL">Object Bags</a> and <a href="NULL">Mutexes in AVStream</a>. </p>
+For more information, see <a href="https://msdn.microsoft.com/b7ee5756-1c79-4ead-9999-d13be9a0d3d9">Object Bags</a> and <a href="https://msdn.microsoft.com/011edaaa-7449-41c3-8cfb-0d319901af8b">Mutexes in AVStream</a>. </p>

 ## -requirements
 <table>